 May 8 started out as a usual Sunday afternoon for Phoenix (name changed to protect privacy).
 After having lunch in Sheung Wan, she went to the IFC Mall in Central to get tickets for a movie she wanted to see later in the week.
 Phoenix was wearing a revealing top and, having recently undergone “top surgery” – meaning sex reassignment surgical procedures for the chest – she was feeling confident about herself.

-Phoenix then felt the call of nature and went, as always, to the ladies’ bathroom at the mall.
-She soon emerged but a while later, she felt that her undergarments were making her uncomfortable and needed adjustment, and headed into a different washroom on the third floor to do so.
-There was another woman in the bathroom, but Phoenix paid little attention to her.
+Phoenix then headed into the ladies’ at the mall to use the bathroom.
+She soon emerged but a while later, feeling the need to adjust her uncomfortable clothes, and she went into the washroom again, this time a different one on the third floor.
+There was another woman present, but Phoenix paid little attention to her.

 Things, however, took an unexpected turn from here.
 Phoenix was stopped by two men in civilian clothes who told her that they were police.
 They showed her their identification, but being Filipina and having been raised on stories about criminals posing as policemen, Phoenix was doubtful and frightened.
 She tried walking away, but the men followed her.
 Soon, they were joined by two others.
 Phoenix then began to panic.
 She had never been subjected to police interrogation before this and, as passers-by – including domestic helpers – shot the group curious looks, she felt a wave of embarrassment.